syncfusion/blazor-docs/src/navigations/tabs/how-to/enable-or-disable-tab-item.md

----
-title: "How to enable/disable tab items"
-component: "Tabs"
-description: "This example demonstrates how to enable/disable the specific tab item based on the condition."
----

 # Enable/Disable Tab Items

 The [`Disabled`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.TabItem.html#Syncfusion_Blazor_Navigations_TabItem_Disabled) property of the Tab item is used to enable/disable the item by setting false/true value to the property.
 In the following demo, specified tab item is enabled and disabled dynamically when you click **Enable/Disable First Item** button.